 The Commission’s Reliance On Material Outside The Record Violates Due Process.

-Finally, the Commission justified its decision and obviously relied on extra-judicial statements from the State Governor and Treasurer.
+Finally, the Commission justified its decision and obviously relied on extra-judicial statements from the Offices of the Governor and Treasurer.
 This creates a separate and additional due process violation because it is improper to rely upon material outside the record.
 Vallstedt v.
 City of Stockton, 220 Cal.App.3d 265, 275.
-The Commission’s substantive reliance on this material constitutes a further due process violation that requires that the Decision be vacated.
+The Commission’s substantive reliance on this material that was not part of the record constitutes a further due process violation that requires that the Decision be vacated.

 D. The Commission’s Decision Violates The Commerce Clause.